Coronavirus Safety Strategies

 - Use of High-Volume Evacuation(HVE) and/or Rubber Dam During Treatment to Reduce Aerosols: 90% of aerosols can be removed with proper HVE, dramatically reducing exposure to airborne contaminants.
 You may have noticed we began using Dryshields a few years ago.

-- Check-in from car: We will no longer be utilizing our waiting room and will ask that you call our office from your car before entering the office.
+- Check-in From the Car: We will no longer be utilizing our waiting room and will ask that you call our office from your car before entering the office.
 Our team will guide you through our new check-in process.

 - Patient Prescreening: Patients will be asked to complete a Coronavirus prescreening survey prior to their appointments.